Monitor Requests

 ipi | boolean | Indirect prompt injection detected (only for tool role messages) |

 These can be used to monitor an agent's adherence to a given set of rules that define its behavior.
+If all violated rules are configured as observe-only, violation is suppressed to 0.0 and observe_violation contains the original signal.

 Example: